Why Are Honeybees Important?

 A honeybee collects pollen from a sunflower.

-Pollinators like bees are crucial in agriculture, affecting one out of every three bites of food we eat.
+Pollinators like honeybees are crucial in agriculture, affecting one out of every three bites of food we eat.
 So it’s important for gardeners to support them.
 Grow native plants and avoid insecticides!
-Learn fascinating facts about bumblebees.

 What Do Honeybees Look Like?